-The answer is simple: Shopify is the largest, safest e-commerce platform in the world.
+The answer is simple: Shopify is one of the safest, most popular ecommerce platforms in the world.

 Every month, hundreds of people search Google using ‘Is Shopify Safe?’

-I want to put that question to bed by confirming that once and for all, YES, Shopify is overwhelmingly SAFE.
-Shopify is the safest e-commerce platform to launch your business by almost every measure.
+Let’s put that question to bed by confirming once and for all that yes, Shopify is safe.
+Shopify is the probably safest ecommerce platform to launch your business by almost every measure.
 In this article, we cover the most important aspects of security from an e-commerce business owner’s perspective.

 One of the most important ways companies can show customers they are serious about security is by providing a ‘bug bounties’ program.

-Shopify is a 3rd party platform, as opposed to a platform like WooCommerce or Magento, which are open source platforms.
+Shopify is a hosted, SaaS platform as opposed to a platform like WooCommerce or Magento, which are open source platforms.

-Here’s an easy way to think of why this difference matters: anytime Shopify makes a security update it’s rolled out to 100% of their customers immediately, without any customer interaction or involvement.
-Anytime a WooCommerce security update is released, it’s the responsibility of the site administrator to apply the patch and upgrade their web server.
-Without taking this extra step, the site’s security falls behind.
+Here’s an easy way to think of why this difference matters: anytime Shopify makes a security update, it’s rolled out to all of their customers immediately, without any customer interaction or involvement.

 If you’re using an open source platform with many plugins for additional functionality, your risk increases, as each plugin also needs to be maintained and updated separately.

-This can quickly become a chore many people don’t keep up on, and malicious attackers will scan tens of millions of sites for stores with out of date software.
-Once they know who to attack, they attempt to take over the site, commit fraud, or spread malware to your customers.
+This can quickly become an overhead many people don’t keep up on, while malicious attackers are scanning millions of online stores with out of date software.
+Once they know who to attack, they attempt to take over the site, commit fraud, or spread malware to the site’s visitors.

-Failure to update software can also cause a Google search penalty which can kill your organic search revenue unless your site has been remediated by experts.
+Failure to update software can also cause a Google search penalty which can kill your organic search revenue unless your site is quickly fixed by security experts.

 Shopify’s Best In Class Risk Analysis Tools

-Fraudulent orders are extremely damaging to an e-commerce business.
-When a customer initiates a chargeback, not only are you charged a chargeback fee and lose the cost of the product and shipping, you can be suspended from processing payments by your payment processor. . . as in, unable to take your customers money.
+Fraudulent orders are extremely damaging to an ecommerce business.
+When a customer initiates a charge-back, not only are you charged a charge-back fee and lose the cost of the product and shipping, you can be suspended from processing payments by your payment processor and unable to take your customers money.

-Shopify makes it dead simple to assess the risk of a fraudulent order and cancel if anything looks suspicious.
+Shopify makes it simple to assess the risk of a fraudulent order and will automatically cancel it if anything looks suspicious.
 If you’re experiencing issues with Shopify’s built-in risk assessment, you can supercharge this feature by upgrading to a 3rd party app in the App store.

-Besides providing rock star level services for our e-commerce clients, we run our own e-commerce sites.
-Here are a couple of orders we received recently.
+Here at Logic Inbound, besides providing rock-star-level services for our ecommerce clients, we run our own ecommerce sites.
+Here are a couple of orders we received recently:

 Shopify Is Incentivized To Keep You Safe

-E-commerce business growing slower than you planned?
-Logic Inbound is an e-commerce growth marketing agency that has generated millions of dollars for startups to multinational manufacturing organizations.
+Ecommerce business growing slower than you planned?
+Logic Inbound is an ecommerce growth marketing agency that has generated millions of dollars from companies ranging from startups to multinational manufacturing organizations.
 Fill out our discovery form and find out what we can do for your business.